 “Germinal are market leading forage and grass seed specialists producing high performance varieties for the agricultural and amenity sectors.
 Our product portfolio includes the internationally renowned Aber® High Sugar Grass (Aber HSG) range and a broad range of species including forage brassicas, clovers, chicory, plantain and maize.
 We have a research team embedded at the Institute of Biological, Environmental and Rural Sciences (IBERS) at Aberystwyth University, and an on farm Research Station in Wiltshire.
 Germinal leads research into sustainable farming practices while our progressive plant science programme of trials and development work provides valuable industry data on innovative forage species and cropping systems.
 We are proud to sponsor the BGS Grassland Famer of the Year competition highlighting best practice in grassland management”.
-Helen Mathieu, Germinal GB Limited
+William Fleming, Germinal GB Limited

 To learn more about Germinal, please click here.

 Brent Gibbon (Nufarm)

 “The grassland team at Nufarm are delighted to sponsor the Grassland Farmer of the Year Competition.
 Nufarm is keen to help to identify exemplary grassland farmers whose management plan features a weed control strategy and who, in turn, would be able to help champion the benefits to all livestock producers and help them to make more milk and/or meat from quality grass, the cheapest form of feed”.
 Brent Gibbon, Nufarm

 To learn more about Nufarm please click here.